 For students seeking job-embedded licensure.
 A capstone course taken upon approval at the end of a job-embedded license.
 It includes participation in scheduled topical and workshop sessions, meeting state licensure requirements, completion of a professional portfolio, and reflective practice.
-This course is a prerequisite to the completion of the initial licensure program and is a program requirement to receive the recommendation of FHU for licensure.
+This course is a prerequisite to the completion of the initial Licensure program and is a program requirement to receive the recommendation of FHU for licensure.
 This course is a capstone course culminating with the edTPA submission and performance review.
 Professional growth will be emphasized throughout the seminar also with the final submission as well as possible guest speakers to promote personal and professional growth.
-Prerequisite: An active, non-expired job-embedded license.
+Prerequisites: EDU 548A-C AND an active, non-expired job-embedded license.